Trophy

 TROPHY is about women and sport, and women as sport.

-Following the award-winning success of their first co-creation JULIA, Natalie Allen and Sally Richardson collaborate to create a new dance theatre performance.
+Following the award-winning success of their first co-creation JULIA, Natalie Allen and Sally Richardson collaborate to create an dynamic new dance theatre performance.

-In conversation and through the sharing of stories, the team plan to connect with and generate a responsive work creating an audience experience that offers fresh perspectives on women’s’ experience on and off the field, in public and private realms.
+In conversation and through the sharing of stories, the team are generating a responsive work creating an audience experience that offers fresh perspectives on women’s’ experience on and off the field, in public and private realms.

-Collaborating with communities in lutruwita/Tasmania, SA and WA, the creative team will be developing the work through a series of residencies in 2025-26.
+Collaborating with local communities in lutruwita/Tasmania, SA and WA, and exploring site specific sporting locations the creative team will be developing the work through a series of residencies in 2025-26.

 The 2024 Paris Olympics featured the highest number of competing mothers to date, a powerful symbol of strength, resilience, and the complex intersection of elite performance and motherhood.
 The team investigate the role of sport in women and girls’ lives, as a source and a force for inspiration, independence, strength, and empowerment.
-How do women engage with competition, the dream and pursuit of being a ‘champion’, deal with recognition and achievement?
-The politics, the sexism, the pressures, while often negotiating the challenges of family life.
+How do we engage with competition, the dream and pursuit of being a ‘champion’, deal with recognition and achievement?
+The politics, the sexism, the pressures, the highs and lows.

 TROPHY represents a continuation and amplification of the impact Sally and Natalie and their collaborators have made in regional Australian communities.
 By consistently generating creative outcomes that reflect diverse life experiences, they aim to bring new stories, forms, and genres to local audiences.
 Their track record of community outreach demonstrates a strong and genuine commitment to engaging with and nurturing local talent, thereby fostering a richer cultural environment.